tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 9\101 Adding the pagination header
+Section 9\102 Making the pagination component a shared component -Adding a header component to hold the header page information
--Adding the ability for the page to count how many product each page and if no product it's pops up message "There are 0 results for this filter"